On Translation: How to work with a freelance translator

 Don’t leave without exchanging your contacts.
 After all the previous aspects are established and everyone is ready for the work, it’s important to exchange your contacts now.

 That's it for today.
-Hopefully, these four tips will serve a good foot for the productive collaboration between freelance translators and their clients.
+Hopefully, these four tips will serve as a good foot for the productive collaboration between freelance translators and their clients.

 And remember,